-Position an oven rack to the middle position and preheat the oven to 350 degrees F. Put a cooling rack in a rimmed baking sheet.
+Position an oven rack in the middle of the oven and preheat to 350 degrees F. Set a wire rack on a rimmed baking sheet.

-Slice off the top 2 inches of the bread boule and reserve.
+Slice off the top 2 inches of the bread and reserve.
 Hollow out the inside, taking care to leave a 1/2-inch-thick shell on all sides.
-Tear enough of the bread scraps to make about 1/2 cup and put them in to a large bowl along with the milk.
-Allow it to sit for 5 minutes.
+Tear enough of the bread scraps to make about 1/2 cup and put them into a large bowl along with the milk.
+Allow to sit for 5 minutes.
 (Save the remaining bread scraps for another use.)
 Add the parsley, egg, 1/4 cup of the Parmesan, 1/4 teaspoon of the crushed red pepper, half the garlic and 1 teaspoon salt.
-Use your hands to stir everything together until well combined.
+Use your hands to mix everything together until well combined.
 Add the beef and mix until just combined.

-Drop leveled tablespoons of the meat mixture onto the rack in the baking sheet.
+Drop level tablespoons of the meat mixture onto the rack on the baking sheet.
 Use slightly damp hands to form the mounds into balls.
 Bake until slightly browned and just cooked through, about 10 minutes.

-Spread 1/2 cup of the marinara sauce in the bottom of the boule and pour the remaining 1 1/2 cups of the sauce in a second large bowl.
+Spread 1/2 cup of the marinara sauce in the bottom of the bread bowl and pour the remaining 1 1/2 cups of the sauce in a large bowl.
 Add the meatballs to the bowl and stir gently to combine.

-Wipe the rack clean, return it to the baking sheet and put the boule on it.
-Fill the boule in this order: Sprinkle the inside with 1 cup of the mozzarella, then add half the sauce-covered meatballs and 1/4 cup of the Parmesan; repeat the layers of mozzarella, meatballs and Parmesan.
+Wipe the rack clean, return it to the baking sheet and put the bread bowl on it.
+Fill the bread in this order: Sprinkle the inside with 1 cup of the mozzarella, then add half the sauce-covered meatballs and 1/4 cup of the Parmesan; repeat the layers of mozzarella, meatballs and Parmesan.
 Top with the remaining 1 cup mozzarella.

-Whisk together the butter, remaining garlic and crushed red pepper and 1/2 teaspoon salt.
+Whisk together the butter, remaining 1/4 teaspoon crushed red pepper, remaining garlic and 1/2 teaspoon salt.
 Generously brush the underside of the bread top with the butter mixture and put it on top of the bread bowl.
-Generously brush the outside of the loaf with the remaining butter mixture.
+Generously brush the outside of the bread bowl with the remaining butter mixture.
 Weigh down the bread bowl with a large cast-iron skillet.
-Alternatively, you can use an aluminum skillet and weighed down with a couple of large cans.
+(Alternatively, you can use an aluminum skillet weighed down with a couple of large cans.)
 Allow to sit at room temperature for 30 minutes.